kyrie-23/linear_task_arithmetic/README.md

 # Fine-Tuning Linear Layers Only Is a Simple yet Effective Way for Task Arithmetic

+This is the source code to reproduce the experiments of the paper "[Fine-Tuning Linear Layers Only Is a Simple yet Effective Way for Task Arithmetic](https://arxiv.org/abs/2407.07089)"

 Task arithmetic has recently emerged as a cost-effective and scalable approach to edit pre-trained models directly in weight space, by adding the fine-tuned weights of different tasks.
 The performance has been further improved by a linear property which is illustrated by weight disentanglement.
 Yet, conventional linearization methods (e.g., NTK linearization) not only double the time and training cost but also have a disadvantage on single-task performance.
 We propose a simple yet effective and efficient method that only fine-tunes linear layers, which improves weight disentanglement and efficiency simultaneously.
 Specifically, our study reveals that finetuning attention modules occurs in a linear regime by fine-tuning only the linear layers, significantly improving weight disentanglement.
 To further understand how our method improves the disentanglement of task arithmetic, we present a comprehensive study of task arithmetic by differentiating the role of representation model and task-specific model.
 Furthermore, we illustrate that weight disentanglement emerges from the representation model, while the performance of task arithmetic has been constrained by task-specific models, such as classification heads.